nik09877/CS_Vault_Personal_Notes/444_System Design/HLD/Notes/Prerequisites.md

 	1. Use Master Slave Architecture
 	2. Write operation always goes to Master and slaves continuously poll the Master to stay updated
 	3. If Master fails, slaves choose one Master among themselves

+## Service discovery and Heartbeats
+- Two way asking `are you alive?`

+## Capacity Planning and Estimation: How much data does YouTube store daily?